Key Facts About the Cibolo Demolition Contractor Bond

 Is demolition work considered construction?

 This is a question I am often asked.
-Under the Occupational Health and Safety Regulations, demolition work falls under “high risk construction” which means it must comply with specific workplace safety regulations such as ensuring proper fall protection equipment for employees working at height.
+Under the Occupational Health and Safety Regulations, demolition work falls under “high-risk construction,” which means it must comply with specific workplace safety regulations, such as ensuring proper fall protection equipment for employees working at height.

 What is demolition in the construction industry?

 There are many types of demolition, but the most common is deconstruction.
-Demolition often happens in coordination with site clearing and removal debris afterwards.
-Need a Richardson, TX-Sidewalk, Curb, Gutter or Driveway Approach Bond.
+Demolition often happens in coordination with site clearing and the removal of debris afterwards.

 How much does demolition cost?